-Third party van insurance is the minimum level of cover required under UK law, and as such it’s sometimes slightly cheaper than the other two options.
-So if the premiums you’re being quoted for fully-comprehensive van insurance are particularly high (because you’re a young van driver, for instance, or because you require specialist van insurance), then it might be worth looking into third party van insurance, which in some cases could reduce your premium a little.
+Third-party van insurance is the minimum level of cover required under UK law, and as such it’s sometimes slightly cheaper than the other two options.
+So if the premiums you’re being quoted for fully comprehensive van insurance are particularly high (because you’re a young van driver, for instance, or because you require specialist van insurance), then it might be worth looking into third-party van insurance, which in some cases could reduce your premium a little.

-However, it is important to bear in mind that if you’re involved in an accident that was your own fault third party van insurance will only cover the cost of damage to the other driver’s vehicle, which would mean you’d have to pay to repair or replace your own van yourself.
+However, it is important to bear in mind that if you’re involved in an accident that was your own fault third-party van insurance will only cover the cost of damage to the other driver’s vehicle, which would mean you’d have to pay to repair or replace your own van yourself.

 What determines my van insurance premiums?

 Data shows that young van drivers represent a greater risk to insurers than older drivers.
 Data collected from the road safety charity Brake, suggests younger drivers under the age of 20 are 33% more likely to be fatally wounded in an accident.
-This is usually attributed to younger drivers taking more risks whilst on the road where older drivers are generally more cautious.
+This is usually attributed to younger drivers taking more risks whilst on the road whereas older drivers are generally more cautious.
 It is important to note that these are generalisations however, and there are many young drivers who are responsible and safe drivers.

 Due to data trends suggesting younger drivers are at greater risk of more serious accidents, insurers account for this by increasing the premiums of younger drivers.
 This is why you are likely to pay more as a young van driver as apposed to an older one.